Zwartepinken, by Arle (1966)

 'De Zwartepinken en de Moderne Zeerovers'.

-Leo Loedts is a Belgian painter and former comic artist, who has worked as an assistant for Berck, Jef Nys and Jean-Pol.
-With Berck and scriptwriter Maurice Renders, he worked on the kids' gang adventure comic 'De Zwartepinken' (1965-1972) for the children's magazine Zonneland.
+Leo Loedts is a Belgian painter, advertising illustrator and former comic artist, who has worked as an assistant for the comic creators Berck, Jef Nys and Jean-Pol.
+With Berck and scriptwriter Maurice Renders, he notably worked on the kids' gang adventure comic 'De Zwartepinken' (1965-1972) for the children's magazine Zonneland.

 Early life

-Leo Loedts was born in 1942 in Etterbeek, a town in the Brussels-Capital Region.
+Leo Loedts was born in 1941 in Schaarbeek, a town in the Brussels-Capital Region.
 He got his artistic education at the Sint-Lukas School of Arts in Brussels, and also attended the Academy of Leuven/Louvain.
 For most of his life, Loedts has lived in Heverlee, one of Leuven's boroughs.
+The comic artist Arthur Berckmans, AKA Berck, lived in the same neighborhood, and helped the young Loedts with securing his first job at Publiart, the advertising agency of the publishing house Lombard.
+Under supervision of studio chief Guy Dessicy, Loedts worked on 1960s campaigns for BP petrol and Dinky Toys cars.
+He quickly stood out for his technically and realistically rendered illustrations.

 Studio Arle

-By 1965 he began his collaboration with the Leuven-based comic artist Arthur Berckmans, a.k.a.
-Berck, cooperating on the inking, coloring and background art of 'Strapontin' and Berck's other comics for Tintin magazine.
+While still working for Publiart, Loedts also began a collaboration with Berck, collaborating from 1963 on with the inking, coloring and background art of 'Strapontin' and Berck's other comics for Tintin magazine.
 Leo Loedts and Willy Ophalvens were the first of many assistants of this productive comic artist, but Loedts was the only one who was ever credited for his work.
 For their joint productions for the Catholic publishing house Altoria in Averbode, they used the collective pseudonym (Studio) Arle, a contraction of their first names, Arthur and Leo.
-Most of Berck's Averbode work was handled by Loedts, who produced the finished art based on his master's rough sketches.
+Most of Berck's Averbode work was handled by Loedts, who produced the finished art based on Berck's rough sketches.

 De Zwartepinken, by Arle